CertainLach/hi-doc/README.md

 This can be beneficial for consistency, but it requires tying the code of your library to a third-party annotation library, which can be inconvenient, especially when your library already has its own logic for diagnostics.

-ass-stroke solely implements diagnostic formatting, allowing for seamless integration with existing diagnostic logic within a library.
+hi-doc solely implements diagnostic formatting, allowing for seamless integration with existing diagnostic logic within a library.

 ## Finished features